jaeqiu/cse-notes/Computer Science/Y2/Q1/Software Engineering Methods/Strategy Design Pattern.md

 **Strategy Pattern:** Defines a family of algorithms.

+In short: strategy interface

 Supports dependency inversion and open-close principles.
-Separate classes for different implementations.
+Separate classes for different implementations.![[Pasted image 20241103105903.png]]